The Impact of ADHD on Academic Achievement: Research Findings

 Parents can work closely with educators to develop effective strategies and interventions tailored to their child’s needs.

-Parental involvement can take various forms, such as attending parent-teacher conferences, establishing regular channels with teachers, and participating in school-based support programmes.
+Parental involvement can take various forms, such as attending parent-teacher conferences, establishing regular communication channels with teachers, and participating in school-based support programmes.

-By actively engaging in their child’s education, parents can better understand their child’s academic challenges and collaborate with educators to implement appropriate interventions.
+By actively in their child’s education, parents can better understand their child’s academic challenges and collaborate with educators to implement appropriate interventions.

 Furthermore, research suggests that parent training programmes focused on building skills related to behaviour management and academic support have effectively improved behavioural and academic outcomes for students with ADHD.